 More than 70 years ago a small blue cross became the symbol of a bold new movement to help Albertans struggling with the daunting challenge of paying for medical care.

-Alberta Blue Cross began as a company dedicated to helping people pay their hospital bills in an era when universal health care didn't exist.
-Today, we provide over 1.6 million Albertans with quality supplementary health and dental benefits.
+Alberta Blue Cross® began as a company dedicated to helping people pay their hospital bills in an era when universal health care didn't exist.
+Today, we provide more than 1.7 million Albertans with quality health and dental benefits.

 How it started

 Beginning with the simple objective to cover basic hospital care, Alberta Blue Cross has continuously adapted to the changing needs of Albertans.
 Today we deliver a broad range of supplementary health benefit programs and services.

 Alberta hospitals were behind the formation of the Alberta Blue Cross Plan in 1948.
 Under an Act of the Alberta Legislature, the Associated Hospitals of Alberta (AHA) was incorporated and permitted to establish a voluntary, pre-paid, not-for-profit Blue Cross plan.

 The Plan essentially served as an extension of Alberta's hospital sector, offering a province-wide hospital care plan for working Albertans.
 It gave patients affordable coverage for needed hospital services.
 At the same time, Alberta hospitals gained greater financial security because the Plan paid patient bills.

 Continual innovation has marked the history of Alberta Blue Cross since 1948.
 With the introduction of Medicare in the late 1960s, Albertans no longer needed basic hospital coverage, but they wanted other, supplementary, coverage.
 Alberta Blue Cross responded with benefit plans for services such as prescription drugs, ambulance service, home nursing and health-related appliances.